shaheeramin/CloudOps-Notes/Notes.md

 ```
 st2 run digitalocean.provision hosts=$server role=infra-hypervisor hpw_workflow_wait=false release=true
 ```
-Some nodes would need to be PXE booted to Live and start their repave using their serial number as the hostnames using `dmidecode -s` or `dmidecode -s system-serial-number`
+Some nodes would need to be PXE booted to Live and start their repave using their serial number as the hostnames using `dmidecode -s` or `dmidecode -s system-serial-number` to find the serial number

 More commands for repaves
 ```